 How far ahead do you plan?

 It varies.
 I’ve booked as much as six months at a time and as little as one.
 Generally, I book ahead more during high season (summer in western Europe, for instance) to make sure I get a reasonable deal.
 And I rarely ever fly completely by the seat of my pants because that’s tougher to do with a dog (you need paperwork when crossing borders and need to find dog-friendly housing).

 Currently, I have about 6 weeks of accommodations booked and I plan on booking an additional 3 – 4 months as soon as my visa is approved in Croatia.

 How long do you stay in each place?

 Again, this varies.
 The longest so far has been my almost-year in Switzerland.
 The shortest was about three hours in Zagreb, Croatia.
-We’re currently in Switzerland for about 90 days.
-Before this, we spent one month in Montenegro.
-And before that, just under two months in Split, Croatia.
+I’m currently in Croatia and, assuming my visa is approved, plan to be here for 6+ months

 The average is probably somewhere around 1 – 2 months.